 "I am interested in nuns, thieves, and gardens.
 In the rotting body, witchcraft, hotel receptions, and heaven's gates.
 Phantoms, funeral directors, and gravity."

-Lua joined Magnum as a Nominee in 2018.
+She joined Magnum Photos as a nominee in 2018.